Muhammad Mian Soomro: Caretaker Prime Minister

-President of Pakistan
+Acting President of Pakistan

-As required by the constitution, Soomro (in his position as Chairman of the Senate) automatically became President on 18 August 2008, upon the resignation of Pervez Musharraf.
+As required by the constitution, Soomro (in his position as Chairman of the Senate) automatically became acting President on 18 August 2008, upon the resignation of Pervez Musharraf.
 The constitution also required that a new President be elected by Parliament within 30 days.

 Asif Ali Zardari was elected President and subsequently sworn in on 9 September 2008, succeeding Soomro.

 Trustee of ILM Trust and Member of UMT Board of Governors

 Soomro is a trustee of ILM Trust and member of UMT Board of Governors.
 UMT is a non-profit private-sector research university located in Lahore, Pakistan.
 In the recent QS Rankings, UMT was placed amongst the Top 500 universities of Asia.